Communist Party of Thailand: Ethnic composition

-Prior to the formation of the Communist Party of Siam, the Communist Party of China had an active exile branch working among ethnic Chinese in the country.
+Prior to the formation of the Communist Party of Siam, the Chinese Communist Party had an active exile branch working among ethnic Chinese in the country.
 The party obtained legal status in 1946, and had a major influence on trade unions and Chinese students.
 The party had around 2,000 active members and another 3,000 sympathizers in Siam.
-After the establishment of the People's Republic of China in 1949 most Chinese communists in Thailand joined the CPT.
+After the establishment of the People's Republic of China in 1949 most ethnic Chinese communists in Thailand joined the CPT.
 From 1949 until 1976, the party membership was largely ethnically Chinese.
 Following the rapid expansion of the party following the 1976 massacre, ethnic Thais came to constitute the majority of party members.
 There was also a strong presence of other ethnic minorities in the party ranks.
 While many Hmongs in neighbouring Laos tended to side with anti-communist forces, the CPT was able to build a strong base among Hmong people in Thailand.